-For example, your employer may change the group contract.
+For example, your employment status may change, or your employer may change the group plan.
 Any resulting change in the coverage will take effect on the date of the change in circumstances.

-The following exception apply if the result of the change is an increase in coverage:
+The following exceptions apply if the result of the change is an increase in coverage:

-if a dependent, other than a newborn child, is hospitalized on the date when the change occurs, the change in the dependent's coverage cannot take effect before the dependent is discharged and is actively pursuing normal activities.
+- if proof of good health is required, the change cannot take effect before Sun Life approves the proof of good health. - if you are not actively working when the change occurs or when Sun Life approves proof of good health, the change cannot take effect before you return to active work. - if a dependent, other than a newborn child, is hospitalized on the date when the change occurs, the change in the dependent's coverage cannot take effect before the dependent is discharged and is actively pursuing normal activities.